 If you’re looking for more information about how Dr. Turner utilizes fluoroscopy to supplement his musculoskeletal assessments for a more accurate diagnosis at the fraction of the discomfort and cost, reach out to Dr. Turner with any questions you may have.
 If you’re ready to meet with Dr. Turner for your exam, hit the button below to schedule your first consultation appointment today.

-Many ultrasound-guided procedures eliminate the need for anaesthesia.
-However, patients who desire anaesthesia during their orthobiologic procedure may choose to get anaesthesia for an additional $550 charge with PRP.
-For more information on our highly transparent pricing packages, be sure to visit our Pricing page.
+Many ultrasound-guided procedures eliminate the need for anesthesia.
+However, patients who desire anesthesia during their orthobiologic procedure may choose to get anesthesia for an additional charge with PRP.
+Note this cost is included for all patients who get bone-marrow derived stem cells (BMAC).

 While most ultrasound based procedures require no preparation in advance, be sure to follow any specific instructions given to you by Dr. Turner before your assessment.
-Dr. Turner asks to please avoid NSAIDs for 1 week and steroids for 6 weeks prior to the procedure.
 When undergoing fluoroscopy, you’ll need to prepare as you would for any x-ray, specifically by removing metal and jewelry and wearing loose fitting clothes to make it comfortable for exposing the body parts that need treatment.